41Views & Citations

 Measurement of saliva MDA: The salivary levels of MDA were determined by a method based on reaction with thiobarbituric acid (TBA) at 90-100°C according to Esterbauer and Cheeseman and expressed as ng/ml.

 Data management and statistical analysis were done using Statistical Package for Social Sciences, Version 21.0 (SPSS, IBM) for Windows.
 Comparisons between the base line and after treatment at different study time’s interventions and over time were done by paired T-test.
 For pain score as well as clinical score, both were expressed as median and range and differences between the 2 groups was tested by the Student-T test was used for changes overtime.
 Adjustments of the p-value for multiple testing were performed using Bonferroni method.
-P value<0.05 will be considered significant.
+P value

 The present study included a sample size of 20 patients.
 None of the study patients discontinued the applied protocol or the follow up visits.
 All the collected data were applied for statistical analysis.